ndeutschmann/zunis/doc_build/library/integrator.rst

 Integrators
 ###########

-Integrators are intended as the main way for standard users to interact with ZuNIS.
+Integrators are intended as the main way for standard users to interact with ZüNIS.
 They provide a high-level interface to the functionalities of the library and only optionally require you to know to what lower levels of abstractions really entail and what their options correspond.
 At the highest possible level, :func:`zunis.integration.Integrator <zunis.integration.default_integrator.Integrator>`